CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Monsters are known to roam throughout the entire mine.
 Random encounters serve as a reminder that monsters aren't restricted to specific areas and that no part of the dungeon is completely safe.
 Encounters with wandering monsters are a useful means of keeping players and characters alert, alleviating potential player boredom, and testing party resources.
 Nonetheless, overusing random encounters can become tedious, so they should be employed judiciously.

-Should the characters spend an extended period in a particular area, the Dungeon Master can check for wandering monsters by rolling a d20.
+Should the characters spend an extended period in a particular area, the Narrator can check for wandering monsters by rolling a d20.
 An encounter occurs on a roll of 17-20.
-Conversely, if the players seem restless, the Dungeon Master can decide that an encounter takes place.
+Conversely, if the players seem restless, the Narrator can decide that an encounter takes place.
 By rolling a d12 and referring to the Wandering Monsters table, the nature of the encounter can be determined.

 **Wandering Monsters Table**